 1. “Lo que me gusta de tu cuerpo es el sexo.
 Lo que me gusta de tu sexo es la boca.
 Lo que me gusta de tu boca es la lengua.
 Lo que me gusta de tu lengua es la palabra.“ — Julio Cortázar

-English translation: “What I like about your body its sexiness.
+English translation: “What I like about your body is its sexiness.
 What I like about your sexiness is your mouth.
 What I like about your mouth is your tongue.
 What I like about your tongue is the word.”

 Like a fishmonger who fantasizes that anyone would drop drawers at the smell of perfectly cooked octopus, this famous Argentine writer thinks sexiness is all about a fine turn of phrase.
 Perhaps he’s not wrong, though.
 The twists in this quote are at least alluring.